ruenahcmohr/OneBit/readme.md

   This machine only actually has one micro instruction.

   Effectivly, for the purposes of programming the following occurs:
--   the output is written
+-   The output is written
--   an input is read to the F register
+-   An input is read to the F register
--   an address is jumped to (which one depending on the F register)
+-   An address is jumped to (which one depending on the F register)

    Machine Instruction
       if F false: [ I, O ] [ jump ] <br>